mrmartineau/zander.wtf-2017/_posts/2013-05-04-hidden-characters-in-password-inputs.md

 title: "How to fix hidden characters in password inputs in old Internet Explorer.
 Hint: web fonts"
 categories:
 - code
+excerpt: "A fix for an obscure problem I found recently."
 ---

 I came across an interesting bug recently where, in **Internet Explorer (versions 6-8)**, the _bullet_ characters for an `input[type="password"]` were not showing up.
 I could see the cursor moving as if text was being entered but no result was being shown.